l1lystone/frontegg/README.md

 #### Stretch goals implemented

-- Tenant switcher UI: if a user belongs to multiple tenants, a selector appears that lists their `tenantIds`.
+- Tenant switcher UI: if a user belongs to multiple tenants, a selector appears that lists their tenant names.
 Choosing a tenant calls `switchTenant({ tenantId, silentReload: true })` to change context.
 - Deployed https://frontegg.vercel.app/